cchauve/AGO-pipeline/doc/manual.md

 ### Pipeline 2, based on ALE

-In the second pipeline, the following steps are implemented:
+In the second pipeline (the `ALE` pipeline), the following steps are implemented:
 - for each gene family, an MSA is computed using `MACSE`;
 - for each gene family, a sample of gene trees is computed from its MSA using `IQ-TREE`;
 - for each gene family, a reconciled gene tree is computed from the sampled gene trees using `ALE`;